PhysicsOfMobility/ridepy/doc/setup.rst

     cd ridepy
     pip install -e .

-*Note: This will only work if you have the C++ build environment and the Boost libraries.*
+*Note: This will strictly only work if you have the C++ build environment and the Boost libraries installed, see the* |prerequisites|_.

 Developer Installation
 ~~~~~~~~~~~~~~~~~~~~~~